Updated: Council Resolution on Public Safety

 The ongoing toxic drug crisis disproportionately impacts Indigenous people, including many of our Sḵwx̱wú7mesh People, and is causing deep and lasting harm to Squamish families, communities and loved ones.

-Funding from the Squamish Nation Emergency Fund will support this work during the next four months, while long-term planning begins to take shape.
-These actions are being set in place to strengthen community safety, protect our people, and build pathways toward long-term healing grounded in Squamish teachings and values.
+The State of Emergency is part of a council resolution to implement emergency public safety measures.
+Funding from the Squamish Nation Emergency Fund is supporting this work, while long-term planning begins to take shape.
+These actions are taking place to strengthen community safety, protect our people, and build pathways toward long-term healing grounded in Squamish teachings and values.

 Read the full letter from Council here